perak/kitchen-site/files/api_reference.md

 ---------|------|------------
 name | string | Object name
-collection | string | Name of existing collection find\_one | bool | If set to true query will return single document: collection.findOne().
+collection | string | Name of existing collection find\_one | bool | If set to true query will return single document: findOne().
 Default: false filter | jsonobject | Mongo query expression.
-Will be passed as parameter to collection.find().
-Can contain route params in form ":paramName". options | jsonobject | Options parameter passed to collection.find(). params | array of [param](#param) | Override parameter values passed to "filter".
+Will be passed as first argument to find() or findOne().
+Can contain route params in form ":paramName". options | jsonobject | Options parameter passed as second argument to find() or findOne(). related\_queries | array of [subscription](#subscription) | Page which subscribes to this query will also subscribe to related queries (for example: this is useful if you are using transform function that uses data from other collection).

 *Example:*
 ```